 Every job has its hazards.
-Some are pretty obvious; the danger of being a fire fighter or working the high steel but for vocations in the helping industries the hazards can often be less obvious.
+Some are pretty obvious; the danger of being a firefighter or working the high steel but for vocations in the helping industries the risks can often be less apparent.
 There is a real danger of Compassion Fatigue for those who spend time caring for people.
 These include physicians, nurses, counselors, therapist, teachers and most certainly pastors.

 Working with people in a multitude of forms of distress can have a significant impact on our personal lives.
-Hearing about the challenges, pain and struggle of others is akin to experiencing that trauma ourselves.
-While many of us are empathetic by nature and gifting, our greatest gift can also be the place of our greatest pain when we continually “pick-up” the pain of others.
-This is called transference.
+Hearing about the challenges, pain, and struggle of others is akin to experiencing that trauma ourselves.
+While many of us are empathetic by nature and gifting, our greatest gift can also be the place of our greatest pain when we are continually at risk of “picking-up” the suffering of others.
+This phenomenon is called transference.

-You may have seen a colleague or experienced yourself; a constant sense of walking in a fog disconnected with what is going on around you.
-A person may feel disconnected from other people, and they may experience feelings of anxiety before meeting with a Church member.
-It is not uncommon for pastors to experience feelings of anger, a sense of being overwhelmed, sleeplessness, nightmares, feelings of despair and powerlessness.
-In extreme cases, ministers experiencing Compassion Fatigue may experience physical symptoms.
+You may have seen a colleague or experienced yourself; a constant sense of walking in a fog, disconnected from what is going on around you.
+A person may feel disconnected from other people, and they may experience feelings of anxiety before meeting with a client, patient or church member.
+It is not uncommon to experience feelings of anger, a sense of being overwhelmed, sleeplessness, nightmares, feelings of despair and powerlessness.
+In extreme cases, some experiencing Compassion Fatigue may experience physical symptoms.

-- Address your feeling in healthy ways by being more self-aware we can begin to distinguish what are our issues and those of others.
-In addition, we can learn to process our own feeling about issues of others in healthy deliberate ways.
+- Address your feelings in healthy ways.
+By being more self-aware we can begin to distinguish what are our issues and those of others.
+Also, we can learn to process our feelings about the problems of others in healthy deliberate ways.

 - Responsibility.
 There is only one Saviour, and you are not Him!
 We must learn not to take on the responsibility for things we don’t have the power to change.
 Working with people, we must not take that responsibility from them.
 Yes, we can equip and encourage them to do so for themselves.